 Pre-theatre menu: None, but bento boxes cost £15pp (or £40 if you’re pushing the boat out and fancy some wagyu beef).

-Jason Atherton spawns new restaurants almost as quickly as Kate Middleton bangs out new heirs, and one of his latest projects is Hai Cenato, an American-Italian restaurant and cocktail bar.
+Jason Atherton spawns new restaurants almost as quickly as Kate Middleton bangs out spare heirs, and one of his latest projects is Hai Cenato, an American-Italian restaurant and cocktail bar.
 Kind of like Frankie & Benny’s, but not, of course, shit.